Takuvuma/Takuvuma/README.md

-- 👋 Hi, I’m @Takuvuma
+- 👋 Hi, I’m @Takuvuma im a Frontend Web developer
-- 👀 I’m interested in Computer Information Systems Security / Audit /Information Assurance
+- 👀 I'm open to collaborations and work.
+Feel free to reach out to me if you have a project you'd like me on.
-- 🌱 I’m currently learning at Talladega College in Alabama
+- 🌱 I’m currently learning at Talladega College in Alabama doing Compueter Information Systems and Security Audit
-- 💞️ I’m looking to collaborate on React Js Projects
+- 💞️ I’m looking to collaborate on React Js and React Native Projects
 - 📫 How to reach me takuvuma@gmail.com

 <!---